AWS

 Destroy

 nic destroy removes EKS, node groups, EFS, VPC components, and the state bucket.
-If a resource fails to delete (commonly, a leftover load balancer from the cluster's ingress), remove it manually in the AWS console and retry with --force:
+If a resource fails to delete (commonly, a leftover load balancer from the cluster's ingress), remove it manually in the AWS console before retrying with --force.

 Always confirm in the AWS console that no orphan resources remain.
 NAT gateways, load balancers, and EBS volumes can keep billing if they're not cleaned up.